23DP3RStab/josip-finance/README.md

 # Josip Finance

-Josip Finance is a software to review your transactions as well as viewing statistics to analyze bad spending patterns.
+Josip Finance is a software to review your transactions as well as view statistics to analyze bad spending patterns.

 ### TODO: